A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 It’s also relatively light for its size and handles well.
 The sharpness of the aperture is great, and so is the bokeh.
 The Batis also has an OLED display, which shows depth of field and focus distance.

-The lens has typical Zeiss quality workmanship, although the plastic lens hood is somewhat disappointing.
-But all in all, it’s a high quality lens that could be yours for about 1.200 euros.
+The lens exhibits typical Zeiss quality workmanship, although the plastic lens hood is a bit of a disappointment disappointing.
+But all in all, it’s a high quality lens that could be yours for about 1,000 euros.

 Sony 85 mm, f/1.8